 10. Master Assistant’s reference feature

-You might be familiar with the Master Assistant in Ozone Pro.
+You might be familiar with the Master Assistant in Ozone.
 It’s an AI-powered assistant that listens to your audio and suggests a great mastering starting point.
 But did you know you can tell Master Assistant to make your track sound like a reference track you love?